K-PRAGALATHAN/recipe_managing_web_app/README.md

 then in login page itself i should specifies the role based on role it should direct me to the specific portal but manager can see what is happening in chef and cook portal and chef can see cook portal

+for Backend : node.js and express.js
+for database : refshift, bigquery optional then use standard postgresql